partiql/partiql-docs/RFCs/0025-graph-data-model.md

 values at vertices or edges.
 This is similar to PartiQL over a relational database, where attributes of a row are restricted to scalars.

-## Addition to the PartiQL data model
+## Addition to the PartiQL Data Model

 As outlined above, graphs are introduced as a new category of "native" values in the PartiQL data model, on par with scalar literals, structs, lists, and bags: